drdrang/drtwoot/README.markdown

 The Dr. Twoot feature list:

 * It merges your friends' timeline and @replies and presents them chronologically.
-* It opens showing tweets over the past 24 hours.
+* It opens showing the most recent 100 tweets from your friends (the number can be adjusted).
-* It updates automatically every three minutes.
+* It updates automatically every three minutes (the interval can be adjusted).
 * Each tweet has buttons that let you:
     * reply, if the tweet is from someone else (**@**);
     * delete, if the tweet is from you (**⌫**);